Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 Different rules for temporary agency workers

-The notice periods for a temporary agency employment contract differ from those for a regular employment contract.
-This means the exact rules for giving notice and ending your contract may differ from what you may know from a standard employment contract.
-Therefore, it is important to know which phase of agency work you are in, so you know where you stand and what rights and obligations you have.
+The notice periods of a temporary agency employment contract differ from those of a regular employment contract.
+This means that the precise rules for giving notice and ending your contract may differ from what you might know from a standard employment contract.
+It is therefore important to know which phase of agency work you are in, so you know what to expect and what rights and obligations you have.

 Notice period and dismissal rights in phase A (ABU phases 1-2)